 Here’s a caveat, though: those powers are far from absolute.
 Indeed, they have reasoned limits and can be challenged in many instances by licensed individuals and companies that are arguably suffering from unfair agency decisions.

-The deep and long-established team of attorneys at the Century Law Group (with offices in multiple locales across California) helps license holders safeguard their businesses and the right to earn a living.
+The deep and long-established team of attorneys at the Century Law Group, LLP (with offices in multiple locales across California) helps license holders safeguard their businesses and the right to earn a living.
 We welcome contacts to the firm to discuss the diligent representation we routinely provide to our diverse and valued clients.